kemo-sabe/auto_vpn/README.md

 # ABOUT
 This is a simple python script that connects a user to a vpn server.
 The vpn service that is used for this script is vpnbook.com.
+A simpler version is being worked on.

 ## About VPNBOOK